Concode0/Trajecto/Embedded_Porting.md

 ### Step 2: C++ ESKF Port

 Implemented in `eskf.hpp`/`eskf.cpp`.
 Use `Eigen::Matrix` for all linear algebra.
+*   **Enhanced State Estimation**: The C++ ESKF now includes several advanced features mirroring the Python model:
+    *   **Mahalanobis Distance Gating**: Measurements with a Mahalanobis distance exceeding a `mahalanobis_gate_threshold` (default 20.0) are discarded, preventing corrupted data from degrading the estimate.
+    *   **Probabilistic ZUPT**: The Zero-Velocity Update (ZUPT) now dynamically adjusts its measurement noise covariance based on a probability (`zupt_prob`) from the TCN.
+This allows for soft-gating of ZUPT, increasing confidence when the TCN indicates stationarity.

 ### Step 3: Stateful TCN Wrapper